 How I Achieved a Perfect Score (528) on the MCAT

 The MCAT (Medical College Admissions Test) is without a doubt one of the greatest struggles that premeds face.
 It’s most-likely harder, longer, and more important than the SAT, ACT, finals, or any test that you’ve faced.
 For a lot of us, this intimidation prevents us from performing to the best of our abilities because we never took the time at the start to truly understand the MCAT.
-My name is Theo Bennett and I am one of the Premium Elite Tutors for MCAT Self Prep.
+My name is Theo Bennett and I am one of the Head Tutors for MCAT Self Prep.
 I scored a perfect 528 on my test day and since then I’ve made it my mission to pass on my test-taking strategies to other pre-meds.
-Here are a few things that I wished I knew before I started my journey to a perfect MCAT score.
+Here are a few things that I wish I knew before I started my journey to a perfect MCAT score.

 1. How Do I Start studying?
 The Timeline